- Raft a Wild & Scenic River

 The four Yosemite Hiker itineraries we’ve put together showcase the best of the best of this dramatic region.
 These highly active trips are a chance to experience Yosemite by foot and raft during two very distinct seasons within the park—spring and summer.
 We explore some of its famed trails, while also providing the opportunity to go off-the-beaten path and see a side of Yosemite’s wilderness that’s away from the crowds.

 Our Valley Views program is a chance to experience the spring awakening in the park.
 First, we raft the free-flowing Wild & Scenic Merced River, which comes alive in May with snowmelt gushing from the heart of the park, before exploring Glacier Point and tackling two quintessential Yosemite Hikes—Upper Yosemite Falls and Nevada Falls.

 Spring wonders continue for our Waterfalls & Wildflowers trip, when the spring runoff is at its peak and the park’s rivers and waterfalls are raging.
-We ride those wild waters on a Merced River rafting trip and explore the southern end of the park, before attempting to summit a High Sierra peak like Half Dome or Mt.
-Hoffmann.
+We ride those wild waters on a Merced River rafting trip and explore the southern end of the park, before attempting to summit Half Dome or hike from Wawona to Chilnualna Falls.